BradleyA/user-files/README.md

 ## Install a File

 To download the latest commit of one of these files, for example .gitignore, change to the location you want to download.
+If in sub-directory on Github include the directory; example   FILEX=bin/term-layout.sh

     FILEX=.gitignore
     curl -L https://api.github.com/repos/BradleyA/user-work-files/tarball | tar -xzf - --wildcards BradleyA-user-work-files-*/$FILEX ; mv BradleyA-user-work-files-*/$FILEX . ; rm -r BradleyA-user-work-files-*/